 There are important considerations for dog owners and those involved in canine activities overseas to think about when heading to Europe and beyond with their dog.
-Alongside the Department for Environment, Food and Rural Affairs, we have pulled together a list of things you will need to remember to ensure your trips are as stress-free as possible and in line with any new requirements.
+Alongside relevant Government departments, we have pulled together a list of things you will need to remember to ensure your trips are as stress-free as possible and in line with any new requirements.

 Complying with travel rules

-For dog owners based in Great Britain (GB), new pet travel rules came into force in January 2021, meaning that going from GB to Europe with your dog will now look a little different.
-These rules also apply to travel from GB to Northern Ireland (NI), though enforcement checks at the GB/NI border have been suspended indefinitely to enable to the United Kingdom and the European Union to find a permanent and workable solution.
+For dog owners based in Great Britain (GB), new pet travel rules came into force in January 2021, meaning that going from GB to Europe and Northern Ireland with your dog will now look a little different.

 You will need to visit your vet at least one month before travelling to ensure that your dog is microchipped and has a valid rabies vaccination.
 You will also need to obtain an Animal Health Certificate.